ess-dmsc/nexus-constructor/tests/UITests.md

 ## Main Window

 Increase the width of the window.
-* This should cause only the Instrument View to increase in width while the other components retain a fixed with.
+* This should cause only the Instrument View to increase in width while the other components retain a fixed width.

 Increase the height of the window.
 * This should cause all elements in the Main Window to expand in height.